-- A. Encouraging the most appropriate use of land. - B. Protecting and preserving the Township's remaining agricultural industry and the prime agricultural lands considering topography, soil type and classification, and present use essential to the conduct of this industry. - C. Providing standards to control the amount of open space and impervious surfaces within a development; to control the intensity of development in areas of sensitive natural resources or natural features in order to reduce or eliminate adverse environmental impacts. - D. Providing methods to implement Article I, Section 27, of the Constitution of the Commonwealth of Pennsylvania, which decrees that the people have a right to clean air, pure water, and to the preservation of natural, scenic, historic, and aesthetic values of the environment and to protect natural resources which are a part of the ecological system to which we are all bound, and therefore are the common property of all the people, including generations yet to come, and must be protected to insure the health, safety and welfare of all the people. - E. Providing standards for all types of dwelling units so that all the people may have access to decent, sound, and sanitary housing; and to provide adequate zoning to meet a fair share of the region's housing needs to the year 2000 and beyond. - F. Giving effect and enforcement to the policies and proposals of the Hilltown Township Comprehensive Plan, dated November 1991, and duly adopted by the Board of
+- A. Encouraging the most appropriate use of land. - B. Protecting and preserving the Township's remaining agricultural industry and the prime agricultural lands considering topography, soil type and classification, and present use essential to the conduct of this industry. - C. Providing standards to control the amount of open space and impervious surfaces within a development; to control the intensity of development in areas of sensitive natural resources or natural features in order to reduce or eliminate adverse environmental impacts. - D. Providing methods to implement Article I, Section 27, of the Constitution of the Commonwealth of Pennsylvania, which decrees that the people have a right to clean air, pure water, and to the preservation of natural, scenic, historic, and aesthetic values of the environment and to protect natural resources which are a part of the ecological system to which we are all bound, and therefore are the common property of all the people, including generations yet to come, and must be protected to insure the health, safety and welfare of all the people. - E. Providing standards for all types of dwelling units so that all the people may have access to decent, sound, and sanitary housing; and to provide adequate zoning to meet a fair share of the region's housing needs to the year 2000 and beyond. - F. Giving effect and enforcement to the policies and proposals of the Hilltown Township Comprehensive Plan Amendment, dated September 23, 2019, and duly adopted by the

-Supervisors of Hilltown Township on November 25, 1991, and herein incorporated by reference the Statement of Community Development Objectives contained therein.

-- G. Controlling and regulating the growth of the Township, concentrating development in areas where adequate public sewage and water facilities, roads and schools can be provided, and limiting development in areas where these facilities are not provided. - H. Lessening the danger and congestion of traffic on the streets and highways and reducing excessive numbers of roads by in part developing a hierarchy network of street systems. - I. Securing safety from fire, panic, flood, and other dangers. - J. Providing adequate light and air. - K. Protecting the current and future tax base. - L. Securing economy in local government expenditures, and - M. Supporting the development area concept. - N. Providing for the reasonable development of minerals in the Township.
+- Board of Supervisors of Hilltown Township on September 23, 2019, and herein incorporated by reference the Statement of Community Goals and Objectives contained therein.
+[Amended 10-24-2022 by Ord.
+No. 2022-002] - G. Controlling and regulating the growth of the Township, concentrating development in areas where adequate public sewage and water facilities, roads and schools can be provided, and limiting development in areas where these facilities are not provided. - H. Lessening the danger and congestion of traffic on the streets and highways and reducing excessive numbers of roads by in part developing a hierarchy network of street systems. - I. Securing safety from fire, panic, flood, and other dangers. - J. Providing adequate light and air. - K. Protecting the current and future tax base. - L. Securing economy in local government expenditures, and - M. Supporting the development area concept. - N. Providing for the reasonable development of minerals in the Township.
 [Added 8-31-2005 by Ord.
 No. 2005-2]